NickFoden/sort-names/readme.md

 ### Sort Names

-> The premise of this exercise is to sort a list of names from a textfile by their surname, followed by their first name, second name, third name if exists.
+> The premise of this personal exercise is to sort a list of names from a textfile by their surname, followed by their first name, second name, third name if exists.
 The sorted names should display on screen and in a text file.

+Please note certain assumptions have been made:

+1. all names will always have a given name and a surname (i.e. "Peekay" or "Cher" will not be checked for) and
+2. surnames don't begin with an non-alphabetical character.

 The input
 ```